Table of Contents

 Sleep apnea is commonly seen in hypothyroidism.
 This is predominantly due to macroglossia.

 - Lipid profile: There is an increased total and low density lipoprotein levels.
 It is due to decreased metabolism resulting in decreased clearing of circulating lipids.

-- Level of homocysteine in the blood is increased in the hypothyroidism.
+- The level of homocysteine in the blood is increased in hypothyroidism.

-- Hyponatremia is usually seen in hypothyroidism due to decreased free water clearance.
-This needs to be ruled out while evaluating syndrome of inappropriate antidiuretic hormone (SIADH).
+- Hyponatremia is usually observed in hypothyroidism because of decreased free water clearance.
+This needs to be ruled out while evaluating for the syndrome of inappropriate antidiuretic hormone (SIADH).